S-C-Johnston/NCMC-CIS_150/Final_Exam/ExamIIjohnstons1.md

 Given the availability requirements and the low number of modifications each day, instead of creating full backups each night, I would instead:

-1. Create a full backup on the weekend, likely sunday.
+1. Create a full backup on the weekend, likely Sunday.
 SQL Server provides this functionality through a command.

-2. Each day of the week until the next sunday, after the high load slows down, create a differential backup.
+2. Each day of the week until the next Sunday, after the high load slows down, create a differential backup.
 This functionality is also provided through SQL Server commands